azureossd/azureossd.github.io/_posts/2022-07-07-Running-gRPC-with-Container-Apps.md

 If this is seen, double check that `transport` is set to `http2`, like in the method described above, or via [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/containerapp/ingress?view=azure-cli-latest#az-containerapp-ingress-show), such as with this command:

-`az containerapp ingress show --name dotnet-no-reflection --resource-group ansalemo-rg`
+`az containerapp ingress show --name mycontainerapp --resource-group my-rg`

 ## Reflection
 ### Whos responsibility